metabrainz/acousticbrainz-server/README.md

     ./develop.sh run --rm webserver python2 manage.py dump incremental --id 42

 *Same as another one, but recreates previously created incremental dump.*

+## Test your changes with unit tests

+Unit tests are an important part of AcousticBrainz.
+It helps make it easier for developers to test changes and help prevent easily avoidable mistakes later on.
+Before commiting new code or making a pull request, run the unit tests on your code.

+    ./test.sh

+This builds and runs the containers needed for the tests.